Kv-062-DevOps/post_conv_jtoy/README.md

 5. Send YAML to DB service on port http :8083 path /add.
 ___

-To start service:
+It is recommended to use image from Dockerhub by the command: docker run --network=host nigth/post_conv_jtoy

+Also you can create and use local image by the next commands:
+1) Create local Docker image:
+docker build post_conv_jtoy
+2) Wait for message:
+Successfully built <IMAGE>
+(example: Successfully built    76db9a5645e9)
+3) Start Docker service:
+docker run --net=host <IMAGE>
+(example: docker run --net=host 76db9a5645e9)

-go run main.go
+To start service without container: go run main.go (or execute ./main)
-or execute ./main

 Now you can post requests from Frontend and put them into Database.